-The City completed a Drinking Water Source Assessment Program (DWSAP) in January 2003 for these groundwater sources.
+The City completed the initial groundwater source assessments for the Drinking Water Source Assessment Program (DWSAP) in January 2003.
+The assessment is the first step in assuring source water protection and is required for new or rehabilitated wells.
+The DWSAP regulates proper wellhead protection and routine water quality monitoring assures the continued protection of those groundwater sources.
 The City's groundwater sources are considered most vulnerable to contamination by leaky underground fuel tanks, dry cleaning chemicals, sewer collection systems, old septic systems, and machine shops.

-Visit waterboards.ca.gov/drinking_water/certlic/drinkingwater/DWSAP.html for more information, or call (408) 730-7400 to schedule a time to view it.
+Visit waterboards.ca.gov/drinking_water/certlic/drinkingwater/DWSAP.html for more information, or call (408) 730-7400 to schedule a time to view the City's DWSAP.